jarusll/the-logs/index.md

 - lone wolf
 - 4-5ft tall, nimble
 - lives over 500+ years
-- can transform to any other form
+- can transform to any other for
 - does whatever the fuck he likes, without worrying about consequences

 I'll dedicate a piece to my character